u2789011/suiHackthon/README.md

 ### 2. Accept Task
 - When users see a task they want to execute, they can click Accept Task under the All Task tab to mint a Task Sheet associated with the main task.
-- A TaskAdminCap that controls the modification and submission permissions of the Task Sheet will also be minted in the same transaction.
 - In the future, this Task Sheet will be used as a record of the task results.
 <br>